KeckObservatory/mKTL/doc/client.rst

 You may need to pre-populate your local cache with information from the brokers handling the configuration for the store(s) you wish to access.
-The :ref:`mark` command line tool will handle this process; for a given IP address or hostname, you would invoke::
+The :ref:`mk` command line tool will handle this process; for a given IP address or hostname, you would invoke::

-    mark discover 192.168.5.34
+    mk discover 192.168.5.34

 This discovery process will query that address for any available configurations, but more importantly, will cache the address of that broker and use it again in